PacketAttack-NetSecOps/hp_ilo_control/README.md

 # hp_ilo_control
 Control power of HP servers using SSH/Plink by sending power commands through iLO.
-Works great for home labs where you want to easily shutdown and start-up your loud power hungry servers.
+Works great for home labs where you want to easily shutdown and start-up your loud, power hungry servers.
 I use it to control power to my VMWare home environment.

 Best practice would be to setup a dedicated user for power management in iLO.
 Im generating SSH Public/Private key through Putty Key Generator and installing them in iLO for the user account.